vectara/py-vectara-agentic/docs/usage.md

 That's it: now the `ask_transcripts` tool is ready to be added to the agent.

+Notes:
-You can use the `VectaraToolFactory` to generate more than one RAG tool with different parameters, depending on your needs.
+- You can use the `VectaraToolFactory` to generate more than one RAG tool with different parameters, depending on your needs.
+- `create_rag_tool` and `create_search_tool` both support the `vectara_base_url`
+  argument.
+If specified, it allows you to specify a different base URL for Vectara, for example when you have an on-premise installation.
+- If you want to specify a Certificate Authority for a local installation, you can set "export REQUESTS_CA_BUNDLE=/path/to/custom_ca_bundle.pem".

 **Vectara Search Tool**
 In most cases, you will likely want to use the Vectara RAG query tool,